Hand in Hand | Words by Euan Dawtrey

 The Crooked Billet

-Throw a stone from the place and it’ll land on the Wimbledon Common, although we recommend trying this before, not after, your evening of free-flowing merriment.
-The Crooked Billet is a gastropub with authenticity abound; pictures of Wimbledon old and new line the walls, and the beers span crafts and cask ales.
+It’s a family-friendly gastropub where authenticity abounds; pictures of Wimbledon old and new line the walls, fires crackle away in winter, and the beers span crafts and locally-brewed cask ales.
 And come Sunday?
 There’s a choice of five roasts on offer, including the lionised classic Aberdeen Angus ribeye of Beef and the chef’s favourite: vegan roast; seitan, mushroom, shallots and beetroot Wellington, all of which are served with a plate full of trimmings.
-All told, one of the best pubs in Wimbledon.
+All told, one of the cosiest pubs in Wimbledon.

 The Dog & Fox